subwayfootlong/BRRTC/projects/README.md

 ## Depreciated
-Files that were used in the past.
+Flows that were used in the past.
 These should not be used in comissioning, Only for log/education purposes

 ## IoT Gateway API
 From Bosch Rexroth Gateway Software to influxDB